SAP-archive/STSOData/README.md

 ##Installation

-Clone or download the project, then, after installing SDK v3 SP05.1 and copying the podspec into the Native SDK folder (as described [here](http://sstadelman.bull.io/blog/CocoaPods-with-Mobile-SDK-Installer/), run `pod update`.
+Clone or download the project, then, after installing SDK v3 SP05.1 and copying the podspec into the Native SDK folder (as described [here](http://sstadelman.bull.io/blog/CocoaPods-with-Mobile-SDK-Installer/)), run `pod update`.

 This will auto-link all the SDK libraries and your project.

+The SDK libraries & headers are *not* included in this repository, so you will need to download them directly from SAP.